 Steroids are not given orally, however, because they can produce systemic side effects that can be severe if taken long-term (more than three months), including high blood pressure, high blood sugar, osteoporosis, cataracts, and psychosis or other psychiatric symptoms.

 Instead, they’re more likely to be given as an injection directly into inflamed joints for temporary pain relief during flares.
-Steroid injections are only used for peripheral joints such as the knees or the pelvis and cannot be used in the spine, however.
+Steroid injections are only used for peripheral joints such as the knees or the pelvis and generally aren't used in the spine, however.

 There are two other older medications you may encounter, although neither is particularly effective at treating spinal arthritis.
 Both are known as disease-modifying anti-rheumatic drugs (DMARDs) and work to limit tissue damage from inflammation.